 Growing degree days are a measure of yearly heat accumulation used to predict plant and animal development, and defined as the integral of warmth above a base temperature, discarding any excess above a maximum temperature.
 In this report, we use a base of 50°F and a cap of 86°F.

 Based on growing degree days alone, the first spring blooms in Kiruna should appear around June 23, only rarely appearing before June 5 or after July 13.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.9 months, from May 7 to August 4, with an average daily incident shortwave energy per square meter above 4.4 kWh.
-The brightest day of the year is June 14, with an average of 5.5 kWh.
+The brightest month of the year in Kiruna is June, with an average of 5.5 kWh.

 The darker period of the year lasts for 5.0 months, from October 4 to March 5, with an average daily incident shortwave energy per square meter below 1.1 kWh.
-The darkest day of the year is December 23, with an average of 0.0 kWh.
+The darkest month of the year in Kiruna is December, with an average of 0.0 kWh.

 The topography within 2 miles of Kiruna contains very significant variations in elevation, with a maximum elevation change of 889 feet and an average elevation above sea level of 1,719 feet.
 Within 10 miles also contains very significant variations in elevation (1,509 feet).
 Within 50 miles contains very significant variations in elevation (6,152 feet).